gaborvecsei/gaborvecsei.github.io/_posts/2022-05-20-Neural-Network-Steganography.md

 It would be really easy to hide a few Trojan viruses here [*[5]*](#references).

-We can also take a look on basic statistics for the parameters, to get a hint how much precision we need to retain, and these would help for any fancyer placement of the secret bits (e.g. calculate the number of bits to use for clusters on values), but I will be using a simple iterative method.
+We can also take a look on basic statistics for the parameters, to get a hint how much precision we need to retain, and these would help for any fancier placement of the secret bits (e.g. Calculate the number of bits to use for clusters on values), but I will be using a simple iterative method.

 ```
 Min: -0.7719802856445312